Overview

 |

-Projects |
+Projects

-on Dalrymple Rd Depot in 2001. |
+of energy audit undertaken on Dalrymple Rd Depot in 2001.

 Benefits

-Many potential energy saving initiatives under consideration.
+In 2001 many energy saving initiatives were under consideration.

 Re Dalrymple Depot, potential for reduced energy costs to council